-It is not allowed to receive other grants or scholarships from EU or the Swedish Council for Higher Education for the same period you receive the Erasmus grant for traineeship.
+It is not allowed to receive other grants or scholarships from the EU or the Swedish Council for Higher Education for the same period you receive the Erasmus grant for a traineeship.
 However, you can apply for the Erasmus grant more than once.

 How to apply for a traineeship grant

 Lund University has a responsibility to reduce its climate impact and act as a good example/model.
 Therefore we want to encourage Erasmus+ students, who study or do an internship abroad, to take the train to their destination instead of flying.
 For the academic year 2019/20, outgoing Erasmus + students and trainees can apply for a rail travel grant.
 Lund University has decided on a pilot project during 2019/20 in which SEK 100 000 will be allocated to rail travel grants for outgoing students and interns within Europe.

 SEK 2 000 to the rest of Europe

 For the student there is an obligation to, within one month of arriving at the host university, send the ticket to External Relations along with a short reflection on the journey and a rationale for choosing rail travel.

 The application for a rail travel grant is made at the same time, and using the same form, as the application for the Erasmus+ grant.